RusFortunat/alternative-ML-lib-C2plus/README.md

 # alternative-ML-lib-C2plus
-Here we will try writing our own C++ library for for our ML research.
-Following PyTorch example, we will introduce our own Tensor class, and implement the basic methods for it, such as forwardprop, backprop, and loss computation.
-Then we will test our class for typical tasks, such as regularization and classification
+Here we will try creating our own C++ library for our Machine Learning research.
+Specifically, we will introduce a new type of data structure that we will be calling Tensors as in PyTorch, and write a few methods for it.

 Open tasks: